Fennel, also known as finocchio and marathon, is a member of the

 fennel seed is a popular flavoring ingredient in baked goods, and fennel

-seed tea is a time-honored answer to gastrointestinal distress.
+seed tea is a time-honored favorite.
 During

 the Middle Ages, it was common for the peasantry to carry the seed to